dehesselle/fibr/README.md

 And that's about it!

-It's a very short and select feature set, so this might not be the tool your're looking for.
-If you're looking for a comprehensive TUI file manager, take a look at the original or other popular choices like [lf](https://github.com/gokcehan/lf), [superfile](https://github.com/yorukot/superfile) or [yazi](https://github.com/sxyazi/yazi).
+It's a very short and select feature set, so this might not be the tool for you.
+If you're looking for a comprehensive TUI file manager and are not into the classic Norton Commander look & feel, some popular choices to check out are [lf](https://github.com/gokcehan/lf), [superfile](https://github.com/yorukot/superfile) or [yazi](https://github.com/sxyazi/yazi).

-fibr was created to scratch an itch of mine and is not looking to become a contender in the space of TUI file managers.
+fibr was created to "scratch an itch" and is not looking to become a contender in the space of TUI file managers.

 The project status is currently "alpha", i.e. it is neither feature-complete nor extensively tested.